1 Namibia Photo-Adventure Safari with Jason & Emilie

 Day 10: Mushara Lodge Eastern boundary Etosha NP.

 Day 12: Galton House, Windhoek

 Day 13: Depart for Hosea Kutako International Airport

 Your Ultimate Safaris’ guides will have an intimate knowledge of each area and camp / lodge that you visit, allowing them to share the local highlights whilst adding continuity and depth to your safari.
 It goes without saying that they know exactly what a “True African Safari” is all about.
 Not only are our guides highly qualified, each has a specific area of expertise.
 Together they possess the breadth and depth of knowledge to allow them to answer questions and satisfy the particular interests of each of our guests.
 Your Ultimate Safaris’ guides will turn your safari into an experience of a lifetime!

 The specialised safari vehicles are perfectly equipped for photographic safaris, being kitted out with custom made stackable bean bags for use at each window (and when using the pop top roof) as well as inverters and sockets for charging electronic equipment and batteries.
 The large windows and spacious interior ensures plenty of space and “photographic opportunity” for each participant.

 After landing at Windhoek’s Hosea Kutako International Airport, about 40km outside the city, you will be welcomed by an Ultimate Safaris representative who will transfer you into town and on to Galton House where you will stay overnight in their beautifully designed rooms.
 The rest of the day is at leisure to relax and recuperate from your flight.
-Jason & Emilie will meet up with you at your guesthouse and will be joining you for dinner as well as to brief you on any administrative arrangements and to answer any questions you may have about the program.
+This evening your guide/s will meet up with you at your guesthouse to join you for dinner as well as to brief you on any administrative arrangements and to answer any questions you may have about the program.